LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Called right after a player is moved into the class.
-Use it to grant weapons, set models, or perform other one-time setup.
-If the player was transferred from another class, `OnTransferred` will run afterwards.
+Called immediately after a player is assigned to this class.
+Use it to grant weapons, set models, or perform other setup.
+When switching from another class `OnTransferred` will run next.

 **Parameters:**